 - How does the reference benchmark differ from a broad market index?
 Not applicable. - How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 How did this financial product perform compared with the reference benchmark?